rakatk0/nola-bike/README.md

 ```
 i want to design an interactive map that visualizes aggregated user input from the above map
+because I want others to share their ideas
+in order that everyone has a say.
 ```

 That's 5 maps, and all are significant undertakings, each with their own issues and sensitivities that must be addressed.
 Isolating one concept or experience